 - Before you buy a new sink, take a look at your existing one and notice whether the holes are centered or off-centre – this matters when it comes time to hook it all up

-- Did you know that plumbing suppliers (ie: American Standard/Moen) make different version of the same faucets?
-The faucet at the Big Box store and the Boutique store may look the same, but you can almost guarantee that the inner-workings of the pieces at the Boutique store are higher quality and will last longer.
-You do get what you pay for….
+- Did you know that plumbing suppliers (ie: American Standard/Moen) make a different version of the same faucets?
+The faucet at the big box store and the boutique store may look the same, but you can almost guarantee that the inner-workings of the pieces at the boutique store are higher quality and will last longer.
+You do get what you pay for…

-Here are a few of my fave budget-friendly faucets…and yes, even after that lecture I’m still using Big Box stores for my examples.
+Here are a few of my fave budget-friendly faucets…and yes, even after that lecture I’m still using big box stores for my examples.
 I have a wide-range of lovely (and handsome) blog followers, from Canada, the U.S.A and beyond and this is the best way to show what is available to the ‘majority’.
-If you like one of these and are curious as to the ‘higher end model’, just take a print-out to your local specialty supplier and they will surely find you a similar looking model.
+If you like one of these and are curious as to the ‘higher end model’, just take a print-out to your local speciality supplier and they will surely find you a similar looking model.

 Moen Kipton Chrome 1 Handle Faucet